 - Any business you control may not have non-owner employees working more than 1,000 hours per year.

-- If you plan to add employees, close your business, or otherwise significantly change your format, consult a retirement expert to make sure the plan will still fit your business.
+- If you plan to add plan-eligible employees, close your business, or otherwise significantly change your format, consult a retirement expert to make sure the plan will still fit your business.

 - If your total Solo 401(k) plan exceeds $250,000 at any point during the previous tax year, the 5500-EZ reporting deadline will be at the end of July.

 - The plan value is a summation of the current fair market value of all assets held by the plan.

 - It’s vital to document your year-end value even if your plan is not required to report.
 If you have more than one plan sub-account, such as owner/spouse or traditional/Roth, you should distinctly value each account.

 - For account holders 72 years of age or older, there is a minimum distribution amount that must be taken out of the account each year by December 31st.

 - The amount is calculated by a person’s age and account value prior to December 31st.